vinculum3141-ship-it/assigment-djehuty/docs/meta/STAKEHOLDER_COMMUNICATION_EMAIL.md

 **Question 1: What baseline should the presentation assume?**
 - A) Institution statistics are complete (per assignment statement)?
 - B) Institution statistics are partial (per codebase reality)?
-- C) Partial implementation is intentional foundation for extension (architectural judgment)?
+- C) Partial implementation is foundation to extend (leverage existing pattern)?

-**Question 2: How should the 15-minute presentation be structured?**
+**Question 2: How should I structure the 15-minute presentation?**
-- Should I spend time explaining existing infrastructure as context?
+- Should I include analysis of existing infrastructure as context?
-- Or should I present "clean slate" as if no institution infrastructure exists?
+- Or present "clean slate" as if no institution infrastructure exists?
-- Should the discovery itself be part of the presentation narrative?
+- Should the discovery be part of the presentation narrative?

-**Question 3: What "specific weakness" should I address?**
+**Question 3: Which system weakness should I identify and address?**
-- Path A would frame weakness as: "No faculty-level statistics capability"
+- Path A frames weakness as: "No faculty-level statistics capability"
-- Path B would frame weakness as: "Incomplete statistical system overall"
+- Path B frames weakness as: "Incomplete statistical system overall"
-- Path C would frame weakness as: "Missing hierarchical layer in grouping architecture"
+- Path C frames weakness as: "Missing hierarchical layer in grouping architecture"

+**Impact on Presentation:**
+The baseline choice affects how I define the problem, structure the solution, and identify the system weakness to address.

+I can prepare an effective presentation for any of these baselines - I'm simply seeking clarity on which approach you'd like to see for the interview.

 ### Presentation Deliverables Prepared